 4. Champs-Elysées

-A city break to Paris would be incomplete without a walk on the Avenue des Champs-Elysées.
-With its cinemas, cafes, and luxurious shops, it is considered to be the most beautiful and iconic road in Paris.
-Built during the reign of Queen Maria de Medici, who wanted to expand her Jardin des Tuileries, the road quickly became a city hub.
-Today it hosts the Palais Elysee, the residence of the French President of the Republic, and the beautiful Madeleine church.
+No city break to Paris is complete without a stroll down the Avenue des Champs-Élysées.
+Known for its cinemas, cafes, and luxury shops, it’s considered the most beautiful and iconic avenue in Paris.
+Created during the reign of Queen Maria de Medici, who sought to expand her Jardin des Tuileries, it quickly became a central hub of the city.
+Today, it’s home to the Palais Élysée, the residence of the French President, and the stunning Madeleine Church.

 5. Arc de Triomphe